simarmehta/Seam-Assessment/Documentation.md

 - Use the comment form at the bottom of the post page to add a new comment.

 For detailed API usage, refer to the API Endpoint Guide section.

----

-This document aims to provide a comprehensive guide to both the API and the frontend of your Flask blog application.
-Adjust any commands and URLs as necessary to match your development or production environment.